ffich/CHAOS/examples/10_HelloWorld/README.md

 We can do this with **CHAOS**, let's see how.

 ## STEP 1: Task Configuration
-After having imported all the OS files in our project, we need to create the following 5 configuration files:
+After having imported all the OS files in our project, we need to create the following 7 configuration files:

 - os_task_cfg.h
 - os_task_cfg.c
 - os_sched_tbl_cfg.h
 - os_sched_tbl_cfg.c
+- os_alarms_cfg.h
+- os_alarms_cfg.c
 - os_cfg.h

 Let's start with **os_task_cfg.c**.
 Thi file must contains the task table definition, that basically describe each task is present in the system, his ID and priority.